Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Review of Factorization Theorems

 and can be further factorized in the endpoint region.
 In analogy to the factorization theorem for boosted top pair production, we first match the QCD current $\mathcal{J}^\mu_{bu}$ onto corresponding HQET-SCET heavy-to-light effective currents, which integrates out local effects at the bottom mass scale.
 The matching relation reads

-where $\bar{\chi}_{n'} = \bar{\xi}_{n'} W_{n'}$ is the SCET ($u$-quark) jet field defined in analogy to the SCET jet fields in Eq.~(\ref{eq:SCET_currents-3}) (but defined w.r.\ to the light-like reference vector $n'$ pointing in the $u$-jet direction and with the proper adaptations of the flavor number scheme appropriate for the $ \bar B$ decay). $h_v$ is the HQET bottom quark field defined in analogy to bHQET heavy quark fields in Eq.~(\ref{eq:SCET-bHQET-current-match-2}) with velocity label $v^\mu$ which we identify with the 4-velocity of the $\bar{B}$ meson.
+where $\bar{\chi}_{n'} = \bar{\xi}_{n'} W_{n'}$ is the SCET ($u$-quark) jet field defined in analogy to the SCET jet fields in Eq.~(\ref{eq:SCET_currents-3}) (but defined w.r.\ to the light-like reference vector $n'$ pointing in the $X_u$-jet direction and with the proper adaptations of the flavor number scheme appropriate for the $ \bar B$ decay). $h^{(b)}_v$ is the HQET bottom quark field\footnote{Here we use the superscript (b) for the HQET bottom quark field.
+For the HQET top quark field we suppress this superscript to keep notation simple.} defined in analogy to bHQET heavy quark fields in Eq.~(\ref{eq:SCET-bHQET-current-match-2}) with velocity label $v^\mu$ which we identify with the 4-velocity of the $\bar{B}$ meson.
 The dependence of the Wilson coefficient on $\hat{v}^+ \hat{H}^-\approx 2v \cdot H\approx m_b$ arises from the lepton momentum transfer~\cite{Bauer:2000yr}.
 It is convenient but not mandatory to work in the $\bar B$ rest frame, where $v = (1, \vec{0})$ (with $\hat{v}^+=\hat{v}^-=1$, $\hat{v}^\perp=0$) and the $b$-quark is very slowly moving (with velocity $\sim\Lambda_{\rm QCD}/m_b$).
 For the direction of the collinear reference vector $n'^\mu=(1,\vec{n}')$ we adopt the direction of the total hadronic final state momentum $\vec{n}' =\vec{H}/|\vec{H}|$.
 Adopting the $\bar B$ rest frame, the hadronic final state jet is back-to-back to the leptonic final state in the endpoint region so that $\vec{n}' = - \vec{q}/|\vec{q}|$ and we also have $\hat{v}^+ \hat{H}^-=\hat{H}^-$, which is the notation commonly used in the flavor physics literature.
 However, we note that in a general frame the association of $\vec{n}'$ with the hadronic momentum, and the definitions of $n'^\mu$ and $\bar n'^\mu$ given above, represent the correct choices.
 This choice for $n'$ also fixes the large label momentum of the SCET jet field as

 For the heavy-to-light currents we employ the Dirac basis